Investors

 The performance-based share plans consists of three-year performance periods.
 The Board of Directors decides separately on the minimum, target and maximum bonus as well as the performance criteria and related targets.
 The amount of the bonus to be paid depends on the development of the share price in accordance with the pre-defined targets.
 Bonus is not paid if the targets are not met or if the participant's employment relationship ends before the bonus is paid.

-The current CEO is eligible to participate in PSP 2022-2024, PSP 2023-2025 and PSP 2024-2026.
+The current CEO is eligible to participate in PSP 2023-2025 and PSP 2024-2026.

 PSP 2024-2026

-PSP 2024-2026, commences as of the beginning of 2024 and the rewards potentially earned thereunder will be paid in listed shares of Revenio Group during H1 2027.
+PSP 2024-2026, commenced as of the beginning of 2024 and the rewards potentially earned thereunder will be paid in listed shares of Revenio Group during H1 2027.
 The payment of the rewards is conditional on the achievement of the performance targets set by the Board of Directors for the plan.

 The performance measures based on which the potential share rewards under PSP 2024-2026 will be paid are the absolute total shareholder return of the company's share (absolute TSR) and Earnings per Share (EPS).